-As in any other control centre the cyber security is a must in order to protect the information and the access.

-Some security standards developed by FERC or ISO, among others will be helpful to maintain under control the system operative
+As in any other control centre, the cyber security is important to protect the information and the access.
+Some security standards developed by FERC or ISO, among others are helpful to maintain under control the system operative.

-5.9 Procurement, Training and Commitment
+5.9 Procurement, Training and Commissioning

-The activity of procurement will consist of:
+The procurement activities will consist of:

-- design of the system including the functionality, - preparation of technical specifications - preparation of a call (tender) for offers and to accept bids from different potential providers (open to any potential participant or a short list of suppliers), including all the terms and conditions - Evaluate bids and decide the winning offer and contract negotiation and signature
+- designing the system including the functionality, - preparing technical specifications - preparing a call (tender) for offers and to accept bids from different potential providers (open to any potential participant or a short list of suppliers), including all the terms and conditions - Evaluating bids and deciding the winning offer and contract negotiation and signature

-Once the supplier has been accepted and before the commitment, the training process shall start where the personnel will be trained in the administration and maintenance of the system and to its use by the network operators.
+Once the supplier has been accepted and before the commissioning of assets, the training process shall start where the personnel are trained in the administration and maintenance of the system that would by the network operators.

-The commitment shall include the installation in the final location and all tests before final acceptance.
+The commissioning shall include the installation in the final location and completing all tests before final acceptance.